The Modern

 Minimum Size: 0.8"

 Never print smaller than 2cm x 2cm.
-Any smaller and the camera sensor may fail to resolve the individual dots (modules).
+Any smaller and the camera sensor may fail to resolve the individual dots.

 Quiet Zone (Padding)

 Leave a white border of at least 4mm around the code.
-Don't crowd it with text, logos, or the edge of the card.
+Don't crowd it with text or the edge of the card.

 High Contrast Ratio

 Always use dark code on a light background.
-Inverted codes (white on black) often fail because many scanners aren't configured to read negative space.
+Inverted codes often fail on budget scanning apps.

 Vector vs. Raster